 One additional source of income for the API provider is the analysis of the requests that end users make.
-In other words - collecting and reselling some user data.
-You must be aware that the difference between acceptable data collecting (such as aggregating search requests to understand trends or finding promising locations for opening a coffee shop) and unacceptable ones are quite vague, and tends to vary in time and space (e.g., some actions might be totally legal at the one side of the state border, and totally illegal at the other side), so making a decision of monetizing the API with it should be carried out with extreme caution.
+In other words, collecting and reselling some user data.
+You must be aware that the difference between acceptable data collection (such as aggregating search requests to understand trends or finding promising locations for opening a coffee shop) and unacceptable ones is quite vague and tends to vary in time and space (e.g., some actions might be totally legal on one side of the state border and totally illegal on the other side).
+Making a decision to monetize the API with it should be carried out with extreme caution.